-Image: From TH Burgess, Eruptions of the face, head, and hands: with the latest improvements in the treatment of diseases of the skin, Wikimedia Commons
+Image: From TH Burgess, Eruptions of the face, head, and hands

 Up until World War II when the bombing of Hiroshima changed public opinion about the safety of radiation, X-ray therapy for acne was considered extremely effective (and often used in conjunction with laxatives).
 The subsequent discovery that those patients had an increased incidence of basal cell carcinoma (aka skin cancer) ultimately put an end to the practice.